AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-client-server-options.md

 Height: Minimum = 450; maximum = 800

 **Enable Client Credential Caching:** Select this option to allow users to cache their credentials (user name and password).
-When users’ credentials are cached, they do not have to enter their credentials every time they open a document or when they click the Refresh button on the Manage Security Policies page in Adobe Acrobat.
+When users' credentials are cached, they do not have to enter their credentials every time they open a document or when they click the Refresh button on the Manage Security Policies page in Adobe Acrobat.
 You can specify the number of days before users must supply their credentials again.
 Setting the number of days to 0 allows credentials to be cached indefinitely.

 ## Configuring document security users and administrators {#configuring-document-security-users-and-administrators}